Related Services

 - Other tests: Other possible tests might include X-rays, magnetic resonance imaging (MRIs), biopsies or thyroid scans.

 Treatment for hormonal imbalances is determined by the specific cause and highly tailored to each individual woman.
-Each female may require a different regimen of treatment.
+To fix or correct a hormonal imbalance, each female may require a different regimen of treatment.
 Medical treatments and lifestyle changes show the best long-term results.
 Medical treatment options for women with hormone imbalances include:

 - Vaginal estrogen.
 In this treatment, a female applies creams containing estrogen directly to vaginal tissues to reduce symptoms.
 Estrogen tablets and rings can also reduce vaginal dryness.